-The third year of this programme will be spent in Germany, Austria or German-speaking Switzerland, normally as an exchange student or as a teaching assistant in a school.
-We have exchange links with universities in Munich, Frankfurt (Main), Berlin and Vienna (under the European Socrates-Erasmus scheme).
+The third year of this programme will be spent in Germany, Austria or German-speaking Switzerland, normally as an exchange student, as a teaching assistant in a school or on an approved work placement.
+We have exchange links with universities in Munich, Frankfurt (Main), Berlin, Heidelberg and Vienna (under the European Socrates-Erasmus scheme).

 The Department of English prides itself not only on the range and diversity of the modules it offers, from medieval literature to modern poetry and women's writing, but also on the diversity of the approaches it employs, from contemporary literary theory to close textual examination and historical scholarship.

 Students can take this programme either with an A-level (or equivalent) in German, or as a beginner, following a specially-designed ab initio language course.